 Overview of Java Tools

-Java is an object-oriented programming language that is used by a developer to develop applications, websites, etc. It is platform-independent language i.e it can run on any platform machine, there is no restriction.
-A portable feature of java enables an application written in Java language to run on any platform.
-There are multiple Java Tools available that are used by developers to develop the application.
+Java is an object-oriented programming language a developer uses to develop applications, websites, etc. It is a platform-independent language, i.e., it can run on any platform machine; there is no restriction.
+A portable feature of Java enables an application written in Java language to run on any platform.
+There are multiple Java Tools available that developers use to develop the application.
 Here in this article, we are going to discuss those tools.

-JDK is a tool of writing application and Java Applets.
-The Java Development Kit includes the Runtime Environment for Java, Java and Java APIs.
-It involves tools for Java application development, debugging and tracking.
+JDK is a tool for writing applications and Java Applets.
+The Java Development Kit includes the Runtime Environment for Java, Java, and Java APIs.
+It involves tools for Java application development, debugging, and tracking.
 Almost all new and experienced programmers can easily get started.
 The JDK involves a personal JVM and a few other resources to complete a Java application construction.

 Features of the Java Development Kit (JDK):

-- In switch expression, there is a string.
+- In the switch expression, there is a string.

 - In Numeric Literals, there is an underscore between digits liberals.